-The best advice is to plan ahead and book in advance, before you travel, if you can.
+The best advice is to plan ahead and book before you travel.
 This will give you plenty of time to read and understand the conditions of hire and consider the cost and value of any additional charges.
 If you’re an AA Member, you can save up to 10% off pre-paid car hire with Hertz.

 When you’re there

 To help you plan accordingly, we’ve listed advice below for hiring and driving a car in countries such as Spain, Portugal, France and Italy.